sergiogarciiam/pipeline-mapper/README.md

 ### Run code

 1. Clone this repository.
-2. Install dependencies: `pnpm install`.
+2. Install dependencies: `npm install`.
 3. Start debugging in VS Code (`F5`) → a new Extension Development Host will open.
 4. Open a `.yml` file and run `Generate Pipeline Mapper` from the Command Palette.